Snap: Can You Trust Change?

 Aside from this small fact is the issue of paying for this redesign and scope expansion of the app.
 After burning $559M in cash so far this year and on track to burn close to $744M the entire year, there isn't much time left to pivot the app to something more user and non-teenager friendly before cash runs out.
 This also concedes the app as it currently stands is not attractive enough for users beyond the current millennial demographic - a demographic which is clearly failing Snap on growth.

 What's to say this push for those over the age of 34 won't alienate the current core user base of 13-34?
-This is an admission by Snap management that this young, mostly teen demographic is not continuing to pile on and, more importantly, not able to be monetized as first thought.
+This is an admission by Snap management this young, mostly teen demographic is not continuing to pile on and, more importantly, not able to be monetized as first thought.

 Evan talked about performance, quality, and automation - the three priorities for this year.
 It seems the first two may be for naught if the company is now going to redesign the app and redesign its approach to feeding users with content.
 What good is the performance and quality of the app today when tomorrow it will be thrown out?
 Sure, there are things you can learn from the old and continue to do well in the new but this is simply a case of unfocused objectives and poor execution on management's part.

-But so far this is the effects of the user experience and the app itself; I haven't gotten to how terrible this will be for advertiser momentum.
+But so far this is the effect of the user experience and the app itself; I haven't gotten to how terrible this will be for advertiser momentum.
 Advertisers at this point are not committed to advertising on Snap simply because it's still too new and unproven of a platform.
 I can work with this since every app needs to start somewhere with its business model and prove itself to customers.
 The part which should strike fear into anyone invested or looking to invest in Snap is advertisers will have to start over in a sense.
 A redesign can change everything - from user experience to user retention to marketing campaigns.
 What may have worked in the current app may not be effective in the redesigned app.

 With advertisers just now getting up to speed on the self-serve ad tools, it's the worst time to say, "it's time for a change; it's just not working out on the user growth front."
 Advertisers are understandably putting only experimental budgets toward Snap due to the new nature of the ad platform so for the company to set expectations for a redesign surely means advertising will need to be tested all over again - both from a user perspective and from an advertiser dollar perspective.